revelryengine/sample-environments/README.md

-# Revelry Engine Sample Models
+# Revelry Engine Sample Environments

 This repository is used to aggergate environment IBLs for demonstration purposes with the Revelry Engine GLTF Renderer.